 There are several different forms of resistant starch:

 • RS1 (Physically Inaccessible) is in oats, barley, wheat, seeds, and legumes

-• RS2 (Resistant Granules) is in veggies and fruit including raw potatoes and green bananas (it is lost if the food is cooked)
+• RS2 (Resistant Granules) is in veggies and fruit including raw potatoes and green bananas (lost if the food is cooked)

 • RS3 (Retrograded) is created by preparing hot, cooked carbohydrates like potatoes, pasta, bread, or rice and then allowing them to cool.
 Allowing rice to cool before eating it results in absorption of 50% fewer calories compared to eating it hot.

 Resistant starch increases more “good” bacteria in the gut, which helps to boost metabolism and improvement in body weight.
-These “good” bugs also produce butyrate, which is a fatty acid that helps to strengthen the gut wall and prevent harmful bacteria and food particles from escaping the colon and causing inflammation and illness.
+These “good” bugs also produce butyrate.
+This fatty acid helps to strengthen the gut wall and prevent harmful bacteria and food particles from escaping the colon and causing inflammation and illness.
 Resistant starch is believed to have the potential to fight colon cancer, irritable bowel syndrome, diverticulitis, constipation, and colitis.

 Unrolled and uncooked oats are likely the best source of resistant starch overall.
 Other cereals that provide resistant starch include puffed wheat, rice square cereal, corn flakes, and muesli.
-All legumes contain resistant starch, but white beans likely carry the most among beans.
-Among bread, pumpernickel holds the most resistant starch, but Italian is also a good source.
+All legumes contain resistant starch, but white beans likely contain the most among beans.
+Among bread, pumpernickel contains the most resistant starch, but Italian is also a good source.
 Unlike isolated fibers, resistant starches are not usually accounted for on the Nutrition Facts label, so don’t bother looking there!
-If nothing else, this is a darned good excuse to eat pasta salad, rice pudding, and sushi.
+If nothing else, maybe this is an excellent excuse to eat pasta salad, rice pudding, and sushi!